 Why?
 Perhaps it’s the sheer volume of vulnerabilities that arise each year.

 Info Security Magazine reported that more than 18,000 Common Vulnerabilities and Exposures (CVEs) were published last year alone.
 That’s an average of around 50 CVEs a day!
-This number also reflects a 6% rise in CVEs reported in 2020 compared to 2019.
 As technology continues to move more quickly, it’s expected so will potential vulnerabilities.
 With so many gaps in such a dynamic landscape, it can feel impossible to stay on top of making sure your applications are safe from attacks.

 Beyond the sheer volume of constant new vulnerabilities, patching can be time consuming.
 A patch needs be tested first to make sure it 1.
 Works to eliminate the vulnerability and 2.
 Doesn’t adversely affect your installed software.
-In fact, 74% of companies say they simply can’t patch fast enough.
-In fact, the average time to patch is 102 days according to Ponemon.
+In fact, 74% of companies say they simply can’t patch fast enough because the average time to patch is 102 days according to Ponemon.

 What To Do if You're in the Midst of a Ransomware Attack